-This might be obvious to some, but to me it wasn’t so clear back when I started using Rust.
-And even if you’re already aware, it might be an interesting reminder; maybe you forgot about it in your latest project and added an unnecessary feature.
+This might be obvious, but to me, it wasn’t so clear back when I started using Rust.
+Even if you’re already aware, it might be a good reminder — maybe you forgot about it in your latest project, and you added an unnecessary feature.

-Conditional compilation isn’t anything new either; C and C++ have been doing it for a long time now, for one.
-So the same thing can be applied in these cases.
-However, in my experience it’s much easier to work with conditional compilation in Rust, meaning that it’s more likely to be misused as well.
+Conditional compilation isn’t anything new; C and C++ have been doing it for a long time now.
+So this principle can also be applied in these cases.
+However, in my experience, it’s much easier to work with conditional compilation in Rust, meaning that it’s more likely to be misused.

 The Problem

 I went through this dilemma when deciding how to configure cached tokens in RSpotify.
 Said library gives you the possibility of persistently managing the authentication token via a JSON file.
-That way, when the program is launched again the token from the previous session can be reused without having to follow the full auth process again — that is, until the token expires.
+That way, when the program is launched again, the token from the previous session can be reused.
+One doesn’t have to follow the full auth process again — that is, until the token expires.

-However, I later needed another very similar feature, refreshing_token.
+I later worked on another very similar feature, refreshing_token.
 When optionally enabled, the client would automatically refresh expired tokens.
-As this pattern appeared more and more in the library I wanted to make sure its design was optimal.
-Once I took a deeper look I began to find the many inconveniences of features:
+As this pattern appeared more and more in the library, I wanted to make sure its design was optimal.
+Once I took a deeper look, I began to find the many inconveniences of Cargo features:

 1. They’re inflexible: you can’t have a client with cached tokens and another without them in the same program.
 It’s a library-wide thing, so you either enable them or you don’t.
 Obviously, they’re not configurable at runtime either; a user might want to choose what kind of behaviour to follow while the program is running.